aaaaaa123456789/gb-debug-information/debuginfo.md

   by this version of the specification.
   Like all reserved fields, they MUST be set to the [invalid value][def-invalid], which is an all-bits-set value in all cases.

+The value and bank fields, due to their placement and width, can also be interpreted as a single (correctly aligned) 4-byte field.
+This is particularly useful when the address flag is cleared: in that case, the 4-byte field made up of the value and bank fields will contain the value of the symbol.

 ### 4.10.
 Line-to-address mapping table block type